mathiasertl/django-ca/docs/source/changelog/TBR_2.4.0.rst

     If you want to resign a certificate with other parameters, simply sign a new one with the same CSR.
   * Do not copy the IssuerAlternativeName and FreshestCRL extensions from the source certificate (the certificate authority should provide it instead).
+  * Unrecognized extensions (those not supported by cryptography) are now copied over verbatim from the source certificate.

 ********
 REST API